-For my very first dive I traveled to 3000 feet, swam up to the end of the gold line, and made my way into the mysterious tunnel.
+For my very first dive I scootered to 900m (3000ft), swam up to the end of the gold line, and made my way into the mysterious tunnel.
 The flow was virtually nonexistent because of the floods, which made diving in this area incredibly pleasant, kind of like diving Peacock.
 I got to the restriction and thought "really?"
-"This is the infamous restriction" I unclipped one of my tanks and gingerly popped through to the other side.
+This is the infamous restriction?
+I unclipped one of my tanks and gingerly popped through to the other side.
 To my great surprise it was not at all hazardous, or particularly tight for that matter.
 The remainder of the passage was a most reasonable size and even had some decent sized dome rooms.
 I was super excited as one gorgeous dome room after another appeared in front of me.
 I spent ages stopping, staring, looking, absorbing... admiring cave that less than a handful of people have ever laid eyes on.
 Unspoiled, untouched and beautiful cave revealed itself in front of me.
-I hit thirds around the 4400 ft mark and headed back with a renewed passion for all things Ginnie.
+I hit thirds around the 1333m (4400ft) mark and headed back with a renewed passion for all things Ginnie.
 It was like falling in love all over again.

 I spent a few weeks diving there regularly, looking around, enjoying the cave and doing progressively longer dives... meanwhile the vis and the flow began to slowly return back to normal.
 One day as I was completing one of my regular ventures there, I couldn't help but notice a conga line of tanks leading all the way through to the new passage... and finally to a new cookie.
-I wondered who else was going back there... and what they were up to?
+I wondered who else was going back there... and what they were up to.
 Luckily I didn't have to chew on this for too long, as Andrew Ainslie gave himself away on the boards the very next day.
 We got in touch and figured out who the mysterious "Saber" who laid line all over the place back there was (James Toland).
 Thus began a flow of communication that solved many of the questions I had in regards to who did what and when.
-Andrew added more line, surveyed, and to his great surprise, found himself at 150 ft depth.
-150 ft in Devil's Eye - it seemed surreal.
+Andrew added more line, surveyed, and to his great surprise, found himself at 46m (151ft) depth.
+46m (151ft) in Devil's Eye - it seemed surreal... the rest of the cave doesn't drop much past 30m (100ft).